aishwaryar12309/aishwaryar12309.github.io/_pages/about.md

 Projects
 -----
+**Scents and Sensibility: Fragrance Recommendation:** *AWS Sagemaker, TensorFlow, Sklearn, Selenium*

+Scraped data from fragrantica.com about fragrances.
+Normalized and cleaned data by aggregating customer ratings of the fragrance.
+Computed fragrance similarity using top, middle, and base notes.
+Used Sagemaker to deploy an inference pipeline into production.
+Monitored metrics on Sagemaker.

 **DeepLearning.AI Data Engineering Capstone:** *AWS Glue, Apache Iceberg, Redshift, Terraform, dbt, Airflow*

 Extracted and transformed semi-structured data from Spotify API and relational data from operational databases.
 Developed a 3-tier data lake, using Iceberg for transformation, Redshift Spectrum and dbt for serving, and Glue and Terraform for orchestration